Ginger Snaps Back: The Beginning: Production

 Ginger Snaps Back: The Beginning was shot back-to-back with Ginger Snaps 2: Unleashed.

 Release

 The film premiered at the Fantasia International Film Festival on 10 July 2004.
 After the disappointment of the second film's theatrical run, Ginger Snaps Back: The Beginning was released direct-to-DVD.
 Lionsgate released it on 27 August in Canada and on 7 September in United States the same year.

 Reception

 Bloody Disgusting rated it 5/5 stars and said: "It surpasses its two predecessors by leaps and bounds".
-Joshua Siebalt of Dread Central rated it 2.5/5 and wrote that the film does not live up to the previous instalments of the series.
+Joshua Siebalt of Dread Central rated it 2.5/5 and wrote that the film does not live up to the previous installments of the series.
 Brett Cullum of DVD Verdict wrote: "It's not quite up to snuff with what came before, but it still takes Canadian horror above and beyond anything Hollywood has been cranking out lately".